vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-application.md

 developer of a delegated team for which the DMB handles applications, you must apply to the {ref}`Developer Membership Board <dmb>` via the following process:

-* Create a dedicated discourse page for your application, using the [Developer Application Template](https://discourse.ubuntu.com/t/developer-application-template/66670).
+* Create a dedicated Discourse page for your application, using the [Developer Application Template](https://discourse.ubuntu.com/t/developer-application-template/66670).

-* Ask other developers to endorse your application by replying to your discourse page.
-A typical application will have three to five endorsements.
+* Ask other developers to endorse your application by replying to your Discourse page.
+A typical application has three to five endorsements.
   Developers who [sponsored several uploads for you](https://udd.debian.org/cgi-bin/ubuntu-sponsorships.cgi) are good candidates.